Milroe’s TD pass to Bond on fourth-and-31 rescues No. 8 Alabama in 27-24 win over Auburn

+“I’ll never forget this game, ever in my life,” Milroe said.
+Neither will fans who witnessed Alabama’s fourth straight victory in the bitter rivalry.

-Bond caught Milroe’s desperation heave in the left corner of the end zone with 32 seconds left to give the Crimson Tide (11-1, 8-0 Southeastern Conference) a 10th straight win in the latest dramatic Iron Bowl at Jordan-Hare Stadium.
+Milroe found Bond in the left corner of the end zone with 32 seconds left, and the Crimson Tide (11-1, 8-0 Southeastern Conference, No. 8 CFP) came out on top in the latest improbable finish at Jordan-Hare Stadium.

+Milroe — who was given all the time he needed to throw by Auburn — insisted he never had doubts: “One hundred percent.
+I saw IB one-on-one and I knew we were going to score.”

+Alabama has won 10 straight since losing at home to Texas on Sept.
+9, but still needs to beat No. 1 Georgia in next week’s SEC Championship game to make the playoff.

+Bond said he was just thinking “it’s mine” once Milroe’s final pass was in the air.

+“Big-time players make big-time plays,” he said.
+“That’s the one quote my mom instilled in me as a young child.”

-Two years ago, Alabama needed four overtimes to beat the Tigers on the Plains, where the Kick Six went down in college football history a decade ago.
+Two years ago, Alabama needed four overtimes to beat the Tigers on the Plains, where the Kick Six — Chris Davis’ return of a missed 57-yard field goal try by Alabama on the final play — went down in college football history a decade ago.

-Alabama nearly returned an interception for another touchdown on the final play.
-But this game will be remembered around the state for fourth-and-31, a play where Auburn didn’t try to put any pressure on Milroe before he spotted Bond.
+Alabama nearly returned an interception for another touchdown on the last play.
+But this game will be remembered around the state for fourth-and-31.
+Auburn will be second-guessed for not trying to pressure Milroe, who stood in the pocket for at least five seconds before throwing.

-Ja’Varrius Johnson scored on a 27-yard touchdown catch and a 12-yard run to put the Tigers (6-6, 3-5) in position to win.
+Ja’Varrius Johnson had scored on a 27-yard touchdown catch and a 12-yard run to put the Tigers (6-6, 3-5) — 12 1/2-point underdogs, according to FanDuel Sportsbook — in position for the upset in coach Hugh Freeze’s first Iron Bowl.

+“It’s a lot of hurt in that locker room, and it stinks,” Freeze said.
+“Our kids gave themselves a chance to win the Iron Bowl tonight, and it’s going to stick with us for a while.”

 Payton Thorne passed for 91 yards and a touchdown and ran for 58 yards for Auburn.
 Jarquez Hunter ran for 93 yards and Damari Alston gained 85.